wasif1508/Query-by-Humming/README.md

 # Query-by-Humming
 (Part of EE392A UGP)

-First of all unzip all the folders.
+First of all unzip all the folders(Don't forget to download our dataset.
+Place the 'dataset' folder in the main directory).

 To use yin, yinfft, COMB filters, schmitt, specacf-
   1. Prepare the note sequences by passing desired method and folder name as arguments. eg- "python aub_method_pitch_ext.py --dataset hummed --method mcomb"